microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 uint HitObject::GetHitKind();
 ```

 Returns the hit kind of a hit.
+See `HitKind` for definition of possible values.

 Returns 0 if the `HitObject` does not encode a hit.